10 Snakes That Rest On Incredibly Thin Branches

 Source: iNaturalist user Edward Bell – CC BY 4.0

 The Dendrelaphis genus owes its entire existence to resting on the thinnest, spindliest branches which the majority of snakes cannot cope with.
 Southwest Asia has over 30 Dendrelaphis members, including the painted bronzeback (D. pictus), but Australia has just 1 member, the green tree snake (D. punctatus).
-This species was discovered probably the moment European colonists first stepped off their ships in the 1700s, as it’s absolutely everywhere along Australia’s east coast, including in cities like Sydney.
+This harmless species was discovered probably the moment European colonists first stepped off their ships in the 1700s, as it’s absolutely everywhere along Australia’s east coast, including in cities like Sydney.

 At up to 1.64 metres, Dendrelaphis punctatus is one of the largest bronzebacks worldwide.
 Yet this proves no barrier to coiling around spindly, thin branches like spaghetti.
 Dendrelaphis punctatus can rest on branches that a human wouldn’t dream of putting their foot on.
 They split their time between the ground and branches, and are a fast, nimble species on both.